Accessibility statement for www.intameside.co.uk

 Technical information about this website’s accessibility

-Tameside Metropolitan Borough Council (TMBC) is committed to making intameside.co.uk accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
+Tameside Metropolitan Borough Council (TMBC) is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

 Compliance status

-This website is currently under review for compliance with the Web Content Accessibility Guidelines version 2.1 AA standard.
+This website is partially compliant with the Web Content Accessibility Guidelines version 2.2 AA standard, due to:

 • Some embedded or linked video content does not include captions or transcripts.
 This fails WCAG 2.1 success criterion 1.2.2 (captions).